Home ยป Italian Pasta Recipes ยป Garganelli Pasta

 Garganelli Pasta Recipe

 This is an authentic Italian recipe from the region of Emilia Romagna.
-An egg pasta flavored with parmesan cheese and nutmeg is hand shaped into ribbed quills.
-Impressive but easy, this handmade pasta that teams perfectly with a variety of sauces.
+Garganelli is made from an egg pasta flavored with parmesan cheese and nutmeg is hand-shaped into ribbed quills.
+Impressive but easy, this handmade pasta that pairs perfectly with a variety of sauces.

 5 from 37 votes